davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-28-kona-diaries-2015-day-3-getting-blown-by-the-queen-k.md

 ![20150926-1429](/images/2015/20150926-1429.jpg)

 Just as she headed off into the distance and I set off the rain began (you can see the clouds in the photo).
 The winds were still ridiculously fierce and were mostly side-winds at this point.
-The rain really got quite heavywhich rather than being unpleasant was actually fairly cooling.
-It was howevermaking my poor bike filthy.
+The rain really got quite heavy which rather than being unpleasant was actually fairly cooling.
+It was however making my poor bike filthy.

 As I got to Hawi I saw the car and pulled over.
 Sharon was browsing a couple of the local shops and I ended up chatting to a couple of people on holiday, er, vacation.
 They'd been blown about in their car and couldn't believe there were people out cycling.

-The ridewas 54.3 miles of cycling and took 3 hours 16 of pedalling (excluding stops).
+The ride was 54.3 miles of cycling and took 3 hours 16 of pedalling (excluding stops).
 It was a slow old ride but all character building stuff for sure.

 After a few minutes we put the bike in the back of the car and headed back towards Kona.
 Within minutes the rain clouds covering the mountain had passed behind us and we were back in sunshine and rising temperatures.